Esri/ArcGIS-for-AutoCAD-API-Samples/Samples/ExportAttributesToCSV/AutoLisp/README.md

 ## Use the sample

-1. Open the [ExportToCSV_Sample.dwg](ExportToCSV_Sample.dwg) file and load the [ExportToCSV.lsp](ExportToCSV.lsp)  file.
+1. Open the [ExportToCSV_Sample.dwg](ExportToCSV_Sample.dwg) drawing and load the [ExportToCSV.lsp](ExportToCSV.lsp)  file.

-3. To better understand our sample drawing, open the attribute table of the "Houses" layer review the list of attributes and field names.
+3. To better understand our sample drawing, open the attribute table of the "Houses" layer and review the list of attributes and field names.

 4. To export these attributes to a CSV run the ```EXPORTTOCSV``` command.
 Select a file path where the file should be written to.